 Bob Diaco named assistant head coach, Chuck Martin named offensive coordinator, Kerry Cooks named co-defensive coordinator, Scott Booker promoted to full-time assistant and contract extensions for assistant coaches announced

-Denbrock moved to coach the outside wide receivers and served as passing game coordinator in 2012.
+Denbrock moved to coach the outside wide receivers and serve as passing game coordinator in 2012.

 Earlier in his career he spent a combined eight seasons with head coach Brian Kelly at Grand Valley State where he learned Kelly's offense.
 Kelly served as the Lakers' head coach and Denbrock was on his coaching staff from 1992-98.
-From 1992-95, Denbrock served as offensive coordinator for Kelly as well as quarterbacks and wide receivers coach.
+From 1992-95, Denbrock wore multiple hats - serving as offensive coordinator for Kelly as well as quarterbacks and wide receivers coach at different times.
 The two were graduate assistants together at Grand Valley State in 1987.

 Coached junior tight end Tyler Eifert in 2011 to one of the best seasons ever by a Notre Dame tight end.
 Eifert ranked second on the team with 63 receptions for 803 yards and five TDs.